EDCD/EDMarketConnector/README.md

   `msiexec /i "X:\path\to\EDMarketConnector_win_NNN.msi" INSTALLDIR="Y:\destination\EDMarketConnector"`

 Future updates will also be installed to this location.

-### PS4 and Xbox support

-This app doesn't work with PS4 or Xbox Elite: Dangerous accounts.
-On these platforms the game lacks support for the API and Journal files that this app relies on.

 ### Reporting a problem
 Please report a problem as a new GitHub [issue](https://github.com/EDCD/EDMarketConnector/issues/new).
 Please wait for the error to occur and zip up and attach this app's log file to the new issue: